2016 Summer Team in Quezalguaque

 Another project, which is a continuation of previous years’ work, involves having discussions with middle and high school students regarding sexual education, including healthy relationships between young people, contraception, domestic violence, and goal setting.
 This is something that has been requested over the years by teachers in the schools.
 As in the past, our students are working in collaboration with the “sex education” teachers in Quezalguaque.

-In addition, one of our students, as part of her course of study at BU, is studying the availability of various contraceptives in the area.
-If time permits and the local statistician is available, they will inquire if he would like help setting up a computerized data base to follow those in town with chronic diseases.
+In addition, one of our students, as part of her coursework at BU, is studying the availability of various contraceptives in the area.
+If time permits and the local statistician is available, they will inquire if he would like help setting up a computerized database to follow those in town with chronic diseases.